WooCommerce Abandoned Cart Recovery

 Like other marketing emails, abandoned cart notifications are a chance to engage with your customers and promote your brand.
 By using a plugin to create customized emails featuring your branding and your consumers’ personal information, you can build trust with your customer base.

 Customers abandon their carts for all sorts of reasons, including simple forgetfulness.
 They may appreciate your reminder about the products they’ve left behind but still need.
 Plus, by re-engaging absent customers and reminding them about your store, you could land additional sales.

 Start Your Abandoned Cart Recovery Process With WP Engine

 As experts in providing a quality digital experience, here at WP Engine we’re prepared to equip you with the tools and skills you’ll need to better engage your customers.
 Our Resource Center also provides high-quality advice on a variety of eCommerce topics, including a complete guide to WooCommerce.

-For even more support, you can check out our hosting plans.
-Each includes features that are capable of taking your eCommerce store to the next level, and providing your customers with an unforgettable digital experience!
+For even more support, you can check out our WordPress hosting.
+Each hosting plan includes features that are capable of taking your eCommerce store to the next level, and providing your customers with an unforgettable digital experience!